mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

   unless necessary.
 * Use LONG_POLLING over WEBSOCKET_XHR -
   LONG_POLLING should be supported better by proxies.
 * Use WEBSOCKET and polls to keep the connection alive.
-This will however not help with flaky connections.
+This will however not help with flaky connections, which in turn completely destroy the WEBSOCKET transport since it will ignore requests from clients.
 * Prevent frequent connection breaking at all costs, otherwise your UI will appear frozen frequently.
   * Reconfigure the proxies to not to drop the connections;
   * Implement a server->client heartbeat which will ping every live UI every 45-60 seconds.